 With four unlimited options — two of which cost the same — Verizon isn't going to win prizes for clarity.
 But at least, it's charging a little less for unlimited data than it was before.

-The best unlimited data plan for most users at Verizon is the $80-a-month Play More plan, after an August overhaul that brought Disney's bundled streaming services — Disney Plus, Hulu and ESPN Plus — to Play More plans.
-Play More subscribers also get six free months of Apple Music, on top of 15GB of LTE hotspot data.
+The best unlimited data plan for most users at Verizon is the $80-a-month Play More plan, after an overhaul that brought Disney's bundled streaming services — Disney Plus, Hulu and ESPN Plus — to Play More plans.
+Play More subscribers also get six free months of Apple Music and a year's subscription to Discovery Plus, on top of 15GB of LTE hotspot data.

-Opt for Get More instead — it costs the same $80 as Play More — and you'll only get Disney Plus for free.
+Opt for Get More instead — it costs the same $80 as Play More — and you'll only get Disney Plus for free along with six months of Discovery Plus.
 But in addition to the 15GB of hotspot data and six-month Apple Music trial, Verizon includes 600GB of free cloud storage.

 Both Do More and Play More come with 5G service included (provided you’re using a 5G-capable phone like the Samsung Galaxy S20 Plus or Galaxy Note 20 Ultra), as does the $90-a-month Get More Plan.
 That’s the most expensive unlimited cell phone plan you can get anywhere, but at least Verizon throws in substantial perks.
-Hotspot data doubles to 30GB, you get the 600GB of storage included with Get More, and you enjoy the Disney bundle that Play More gets.
+Hotspot data doubles to 30GB, you get the 600GB of storage included with Get More, and you enjoy the Disney bundle/free year of Discovery Plus that Play More gets.
 Plus, a full Apple Music subscription comes with Get More.

 Start Unlimited is Verizon's cheapest unlimited cell phone plan at $70 a month.
-Don’t expect a lot of perks — just six-month trials of Apple Music and Disney Plus.
-Start Unlimited customers who want 5G coverage will need to pay an extra $10 a month.
-And Verizon can slow Start Unlimited traffic at any time; other Verizon unlimited plans let you use up to 50GB of data before any throttling can take place.
+Don’t expect a lot of perks — just six-month trials of Apple Music, Disney Plus and Discovery Plus.
+Start Unlimited customers get 5G coverage on Verizon's nationwide network, but need to pay an extra $10 a month for access to higher-speed Ultra Wideband coverage.
+Verizon can slow Start Unlimited traffic at any time; other Verizon unlimited plans let you use up to 50GB of data before any throttling can take place.

 AT&T’s Unlimited Elite plan is the carrier’s most expensive option at $85 a month.
 But it’s the best unlimited data plan at AT&T if you want HBO Max, as that streaming service is included as a perk for Unlimited Elite customers.
 You’ll also get access to AT&T’s 5G network with a 5G-compatible phone along with the ability to stream HD video.
 AT&T also won’t slow your speeds until you’ve consumed 100GB of data.